 Learn how to get started as a computer technician, an in-demand information technology (IT) field.

-There’s hardly a single industry where computers don’t play a role.
+Computers play a role in nearly every industry.
 That means there will likely always be a demand for computer technicians and support specialists to keep those computers and networks running.
 Learn more about this quickly growing field and get yourself job-ready with these ten tips.

 Computer technicians install, maintain, and troubleshoot hardware and software for businesses and organizations.
 Depending on what type of company you work for, your day-to-day tasks may include: